Onther-Tech/economics/Tokamaklayer2.md

 The limited monopoly power affects the aggressiveness of sequencers in pursuing MEV chances.

 Based on the figure above, at first, MEV is zero because there are no users.
 As the popularity of the layer 2 protocols grows, more people come to networks, which leads to more MEV opportunities.
 Interestingly, MEV increases very fast until it reaches roll-up fees.
-It is because sequencers can actively pursue MEV transactions with monopoly power.
+It is because sequencers can actively execute MEV transactions with monopoly power.

 However, once MEV exceeds roll-up fees, the deceleration begins.
 Sequencers start to worry about whether MEV activity seriously erodes the common good.
 Crossing the ‘red line’ would mean users’ departure from protocols.
 The competition based on partial homogeneity works this time.
 <br/>